lightbulb

 What is an Operator ID (OpID)?

-Do I have to apply for an Operator ID to deploy an IEEE 802.16 network?
+Is an IEEE-assigned Operator ID required in order to deploy an IEEE 802.16 network?

 Why do I need an Operator ID?

-Can I use my OUI as an IEEE 802.16 Operator ID, or vice versa?
+Can I use another assignment as an IEEE 802.16 Operator ID, or vice versa?

 What is a Base Station ID?